conduktor/conduktor-docs/docs/platform/reference/cli-reference.md

   login              Login user using username password to get a JWT token run                run an action sql
-  template           Get a yaml example for a given kind token              Manage Admin and Application Instance tokens version            Display the version of conduktor
+  template           Get a .yaml example for a given kind token              Manage Admin and Application Instance tokens version            Display the version of Conduktor

 Flags:
-  -h, --help         help for conduktor
+  -h, --help         help for  Conduktor
       --permissive   permissive mode, allow undefined environment variables -v, --verbose      show more information for debugging